Intel Edison IoT: How to Choose the Intel Edison for Your IoT Prototype

 Edison SDK

 Now, you can get everything you need for developing with the Edison SDK.
-Interestingly, this works based on Eclipse and includes all the cross-compile tools, documentation, and basic library required for developing your project.
+Interestingly, this works based on Eclipse and includes all the cross-compile tools, documentation, and basic libraries required for developing your project.

 You also get a connector to debug and deploy your software to the board.
 Plus, the Edison SDK is great for developers using C++.
 However, you can use other languages if you choose.